 To find out the Best NPS Pension Fund Manager and their returns across various assets, please refer to this updated NPS Pension Fund Manager Returns or you can have a look at the NAV of NPS Pension Funds.

-And subscribers are also allowed to change the Pension Fund Managers once in a year free of cost.
+And subscribers are also allowed to change the Pension Fund Managers once a year free of cost.

 Before we move forward, here is a refresher on NPS Tax benefits.
 The investment of up to Rs 50,000 in Tier I NPS Account in a financial year qualifies for additional tax deduction under Section 80CCD (1B) of the Income Tax Act.
 This Rs 50,000 extra tax deduction is in addition to the Rs 1.5 lakh allowed under Section 80CCD (1) for investment towards NPS and those under overall sections 80C.